patfiaux/RELICS/README.md

     install.packages("BiocManager")
 ```

-* IRanges
+IRanges
 ```r
 BiocManager::install("IRanges", version = "3.8")
 ```

-* GenomicRanges
+GenomicRanges
 ```r
 BiocManager::install("GenomicRanges", version = "3.8")
 ```

 ## Input data format
-RELICS reqires two different files as input.
+RELICS reqires two different files as input:
 1. A **guide information file**, containing information about all the simulated guides (chromosome, start, end, label).
 2. A **counts file**, containing the counts for each guide in each pool.

 The counts file contains only the counts for each guide for each experiment.
-Column names are necessary but the names do not matter as the user will refer to the columns by number, not by name.
+Column names are necessary but the names do not matter as the user will index the columns by number, not by name.

 Example count file: 2 replicates from a FACS experiment.
 Input pools was sorted into high, medium and low expression